jcarlier1/racecar_ws/README.md

 # Visual Localization Database - README

-This repo is dedicated to producing a visual localization database for racecar datasets.
-It contains scripts and resources for extracting, processing, and visualizing image and pose data from various racecar sequences.
+This repo is dedicated to producing a visual localization database for the RACECAR dataset.
+It contains scripts and resources for extracting, processing, and visualizing image and pose data from various RACECAR sequences.

+## RACECAR Dataset
+This repository is designed to work with the [RACECAR dataset](https://github.com/jcarlier1/racecar-dataset).
+Please refer to their official repository for dataset details, download instructions, and documentation.

 ## Purpose
 The main goal is to facilitate the creation and analysis of a database that supports visual localization tasks.
 This includes converting raw data (such as ROS bags) into structured image and pose datasets, and providing tools to visualize and inspect the results.